What are cookies?

 Why are cookies used?

-This site uses different types of cookies including essential and non-essential.
-Some cookies are placed by third party services that appear on our pages.
+This site uses a few different types of cookies including some mandatory and non-essential.

 The law says we must: